 Senegal: Hefty penalty for a slight oversight on customs declaration

-Member should have been aware of the hefty fine could be imposed for calling in Dakar, in case the ships’ declarations of manifests, ship stores and bunkers do not fulfil Senegalese Custom Code.
+Member should have been aware of the hefty fine that could be imposed for calling in Dakar in case the ships’ declarations of manifests, ship stores and bunkers do not fulfil the Senegalese Custom Code.
 Having said that, it must be reminded that the timing for filing the relevant declarations and the accuracy of the information would also be crucial.
-If the relevant declaration has not be furnished upon the first request and no correction or subsequent submission would be accepted for the Custom.
-Any failure in complying with the requirement would be considered as infringement and hefty fine would be imposed.

 In one of our recent cases, the master has submitted the declarations nine (9) days before the vessel’s arrival.
 The local agent replied that they would review the information and revert.
 The master did not receive any feedback nor chase for the confirmation or comment from the local agent.
-On arrival at Dakar, the Custom Officer attended onboard the vessel and requested for a copy of in-transit cargo manifest which was immediate submitted to the officer before his disembarkation.
-The vessel has been fines for undeclared transit cargo manifest, misdeclaration on quantity cargo manifest for Dakar and mis-declared quantity of fuel oil.
-The total fine imposed was over EUR 3 million dollars.
+On arrival at Dakar, the Customs Officer attended onboard the vessel and requested for a copy of the in-transit cargo manifest, which was immediately submitted to the officer before his disembarkation.

 Please also refers to our other circulars regarding the Custom Fine at Dakar: